gonzaPaEst/pbta-toml-repo/README.md

 # PbtA TOML & Styles Repository

-This is a collection PbtA sheets and styles to be used with Foundry's [Powered by the Apocalypse](https://gitlab.com/asacolips-projects/foundry-mods/pbta) game system, by Asacolips.
+This is a collection PbtA sheets and styles to be used with Foundry's [Powered by the Apocalypse](https://gitlab.com/asacolips-projects/foundry-mods/pbta) game system (by Asacolips).

 ---